longturn/freeciv21/docs/General/Manuals/client-manual.rst

 rulesets support :strong:`Cease Fire`, :strong:`Peace`, and :strong:`Alliance`.

-.. note:: Some forms of government will not allow you to break a :strong:`Peace` or :strong:`Alliance` treaty without going to into Anarchy.
+.. note:: Some forms of government will not allow you to break a :strong:`Peace` or :strong:`Alliance` treaty without changing government to Anarchy.

 Lastly, clicking :guilabel:`Meet` will bring up a diplomacy screen where you can interact with a player that you have an embassy with.
 Figure 32, shows a sample screen where the parties are agreeing to a cease fire.